Nicky9319/Renderperk_CRM/do_research.md

 2. Use **only the first record** in the JSON array (index `0`).

 ### Output location and naming
-1. Create a new folder under `Research and Content/` for this topic.
+1. Create a new folder for this topic under `Research and Content/Drafted/`.
 2. Folder name: use a clean, filesystem-safe slug derived from the idea title/topic.
 	- Lowercase
 	- Replace spaces with hyphens